VicidominiLab/BrightEyes-MCS/docs/current-architecture.md

 The plug-in contract is `PLUGIN = PluginMetadata(...)` plus `setup(context)`.
 `PluginContext` offers tabs, events, named services and per-instance state.
+Plug-ins are discovered from both `brighteyes_mcs/plugins/builtin/` and the active profile's `plugin_packages_dir`; a profile package overrides a bundled package with the same directory name.
+External plug-ins import the stable API with `from brighteyes_mcs.plugins.api import PluginMetadata`.
+Their internal modules may use local relative imports such as `from .widget import Widget`.

 | Built-in | Role | Extra dependency |
 | --- | --- | --- |